wp-plugins/watu/readme.txt

 * List of users who took exam along with their results
 * Ajax-based loading of the quiz results.

+### Online Demo ###

+Feel free to check the [live demo here](http://demo.pimteam.net/wp/?p=12 "Live demo").
+It should answer most "pre-download" questions.
+If you have more doubts just download the plugin and check out if it works for you.
+It's free and takes a few seconds to install and activate.

 == Installation ==